Camp & Class Registration FAQ

 How do I register for a camp or class?

-Explore class options and details using SSP’s online registration system.
+Once registration opens you can explore class options and sign up using SSP’s online registration system.

 Do you have scholarships available?